croaky/webstack/heroku-go/README.md

 ## Editorial

+* I always forget to put the magic comment `// +heroku goVersion 1.18` at the top of `go.mod`.
+Why isn't `go 1.18` later in the file enough?
 * From `git push` to build finishing and process restarting is ~10s.
 * Databases are backed up continuously.
 * HA databases available.